Adapting to a digital-first world requires fundamental rethinking of the essence of the company.

 - Empower teams to create more seamless and frictionless customer experiences

-- Maintain the company’s overall technology architecture and create visualizations to assess the value of initiatives in the strategic investment plan
+- Maintain the company’s overall technology architecture and create visualisations to assess the value of initiatives in the strategic investment plan

-- Provide technology expertise to help business leaders understand how to maximize shared processes, APIs, and data, and reuse them across the company
+- Provide technology expertise to help business leaders understand how to maximise shared processes, APIs, and data, and reuse them across the company

 In a recent Salesforce-commissioned study of nearly 500 business leaders, Forrester Consulting found 80% agreed that a single source of customer truth would create “significant” or “indispensable” value for their company

-For many companies, not having a single view of customer data across touchpoints makes it impossible to deliver personalized experiences.
+For many companies, not having a single view of customer data across touchpoints makes it impossible to deliver personalised experiences.